armory/docs/content/en/cd-as-a-service/setup/cli.md

    After you successfully authenticate, the CLI returns a list of tenants if you have access to more than one, which is rare.

 1. Select the tenant you want to log in to.
 Note that most users only have access to one tenant.

 1. Generate your deployment template and output it to a file.

-   This command generates a deployment template for canary deployments and saves it to a file named `canary.yaml`:
+   For example, this command generates a deployment template for canary deployments and saves it to a file named `canary.yaml`:

    ```bash
    armory template kubernetes canary > canary.yaml